Edge densities of drawings of graphs with one forbidden cell: Quasiplanar and 3 0 -Free Drawings

 We now argue that $\Gamma$ is quasiplanar.
 First, consider all edges except those in zig-zag paths.
-These can be locally 3-colored such that one color class consists only of the edges in \cref{enum:quasiplanar3} and edges of the same color do not cross (see \cref{fig:simple_nh_quasiplanar}).
-Therefore, any 3 pairwise crossing edges would contain an edge from \cref{enum:quasiplanar3}, but each such edge is only crossed by two other edges, which in turn do not cross.
+These can be locally 3-colored such that one color class consists only of the edges in \cref{enum:quasiplanar2} and edges of the same color do not cross (see \cref{fig:simple_nh_quasiplanar}).
+Therefore, any 3 pairwise crossing edges would contain an edge from \cref{enum:quasiplanar2}, but each such edge is only crossed by two other edges, which in turn do not cross.

 Now, consider without loss of generality the zig-zag paths $P$ and $P'$ in the interior of $C_{\rm in}$ and some edge $e=uv$ in $P$.
-Observe that $e$ is crossed by three sets of edges: (i) Edges in $P'$, (ii) edges from steps 1-10 that cross $e$ at $u$, and (iii) edges from steps 1-10 that cross $e$ at $v$.
+Observe that $e$ is crossed by three sets of edges: (i) Edges in $P'$, (ii) edges from Steps 1-10 that cross $e$ near $u$, and (iii) edges from Steps 1-10 that cross $e$ near $v$.

 We argue that no edges from (i), (ii), or (iii) cross.
 Note that no pair of edges in the same group crosses.
-Next, an edge from (ii) cannot cross an edge from (iii) since $u$ and $v$ have distance at least 4 on $C_{\rm in}$, which two edges cannot span while crossing.
+Next, an edge from (ii) cannot cross an edge from (iii) since $u$ and $v$ have distance at least~4 on~$C_{\rm in}$, which two edges cannot span while crossing.
 Further, note that no edge in (i) is incident to $u$ or $v$.
 Since edges in (ii) and (iii) cross edges from zig-zag paths only at $u$ and $v$, they cannot cross edges from (i).
 Thus, $e$ is not part of three pairwise crossing edges, and in total, the drawing is quasiplanar.

 Finally, we argue that $\Gamma$ is non-homotopic.
-Note that in the above iterative construction, simplicity is only violated by the edges added in \cref{enum:quasiplanar9,enum:quasiplanar10}.
-Each such edge is part of four lenses (see dashed edges in \cref{fig:simple_nh_quasiplanar} (Top)), all of which are non-empty. \end{proof}
+Note that in the above step-by-step construction, simplicity is only violated by the edges added in \cref{enum:quasiplanar6}.
+Each such edge is part of four lenses (see dashed edges in \cref{fig:simple_nh_quasiplanar} (top)).
+As each of these lenses contains a vertex, the drawing is non-homotopic. \end{proof}